Health Care Administration

 Upon successful completion of this course, students will be able to:

-• Describe the foundations of community health and discuss current issues facing the field of community health.
+• Describe and examine the foundations, governing organizations, and the study of community health.

-• Examine aspects of the nation’s health ranging from infancy to older adults.
+• Evaluate aspects of the nation’s health ranging from infancy to older adults and examine best practices for improving community health.

-• Analyze issues involving environmental health and safety.
+• Analyze key issues related to environmental health and safety and their impact on the community.

-• Discuss issues related to community and public health including cultural competence, social determinants, racial and ethnic disparities, and community mental healthcare.
+• Discuss factors affecting the community health including multicultural competence, social determinants, racial and ethnic disparities, and community mental healthcare.

 • Demonstrate proficiency with academic writing related to community health.